Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Nesbit, Jeffrey S.

 Type the title of the article, enclosed in quotation marks, after the author.
-Capitalize the first word of the title, the first word of the subtitle, which comes after a colon, and all important words.
-Place a period after the title, but within the quotation marks.
+Capitalize the first word of the title, the first word of the subtitle, which comes after a colon, and all major words.
+Place a period after the title, within the quotation marks.

 Bibliography Example: